Installation Instructions

 extension=event.so

-Debian/Ubuntu Systems Installation
+Debian/Ubuntu System Installation

 apt-get install libevent-dev -y